The Webb Schools: Campus

-Up the hillside are dormitories, the Barbara Mott McCarthy Aquatics Center, and Chandler Field, one of four large playing fields.
-Further up the hill are the health center, the Vivian Webb Chapel (which sits atop its own knoll), additional dormitories, tennis courts, and faculty houses.
-At the top of the hill are a cross-country track course, the Les Perry Gymnasium, McCarthy Fitness Center, and Faculty Field at the Mary Stuart Rogers Sports Center.
-South of the football field is a fully functional astronomical observatory.
-Behind the Faculty Field the Webb property extends into the San Gabriel Mountains.
-The cross-country course goes through this part of the property.

 Raymond M. Alf Museum of Paleontology

 Webb is the only high school in the United States with a nationally accredited museum, and the only high school in the world with a paleontology museum on campus.
 The Raymond M. Alf Museum of Paleontology is named for long-time Webb science teacher Raymond M. Alf (1905–1999).
 In the late 1930s, Alf and several students found a fossil skull in the Mojave Desert in the Barstow area.
 This discovery of a new species of Miocene-age peccary, Dyseohyus fricki, inspired additional fossil-hunting trips in the western United States with student groups.

 Alf continued his pursuit of paleontology by earning his master's degree from the University of Colorado.
 The fossil hunting continued when Alf returned to Webb and he subsequently created a small museum in the basement of Jackson Library to house his collection of thousands of fossils.
 As the collection eventually outgrew the shelves in Alf's classroom and the library basement, the museum moved to its own campus building in 1968.
-Today the museum is professionally curated by Dr. Donald "Doc" Lofgren, and is accredited by the American Alliance of Museums.
-The museum features one of the largest collections of fossil animal footprints in the world, including the original peccary skull found in 1937.
+Today the museum is curated by Mairin Balisi, and is accredited by the American Alliance of Museums.
+The museum features one of the largest collections of fossil animal footprints in the world.
 The Alf Museum continues to sponsor paleontology field excursions over the summers and has contributed to the discovery of new species like Gryposaurus monumentensis, in the Grand Staircase–Escalante National Monument in southern Utah.
 The fossils were removed and identified in collaboration with the University of Utah and the national monument.

-The latest in the museum's impressive discoveries includes "Joe," the baby Parasaurolophus.
-The dinosaur's 75 million-year-old fossilized remains were found by Webb student, Kevin M. Terris, in the summer of 2009.
-It took three years to completely excavate "Joe" from a ridge deep in the Grand Staircase–Escalante National Monument in Utah, including a helicopter lift out of the region.
-This extremely rare and important discovery provides groundbreaking information on how Parasaurlophus grew up.
-This is just one of the countless examples of how Webb students have contributed to the field of paleontology.